Get

 If this is something that you’re interested in, make sure you’re not going at it blindly, so to speak—that is, without any veterinary guidance.
 You want a bit of coaching because you can actually do damage and cause your dog to be in pain if you’re not completely sure what you’re doing.
 You may also miss signs of more serious issues if you don’t know what to look for.

-When you think that you’re ready to express your dog’s anal glands at home, start by having your veterinarian show you how.
+When you think that you’re ready to express your dog’s anal glands at home, start by having a veterinarian show you how.
 Most vets will also let you practice at the clinic with their guidance so you’ll know exactly what to do when you’re doing this task alone.

 vet examining dogs anal glands